 Descent into the Subconscious

 Caves frequently symbolize a journey into the subconscious, a place where the surface-level consciousness gives way to deeper, often darker thoughts and emotions.
 This descent mirrors the exploration of the unknown territories of the mind, where repressed fears, traumas, and hidden aspects of the self reside.
 In horror narratives, characters venturing into caves are not merely exploring a physical space but are also delving into their own psychological depths.
+We search deeper into the psychology of fear in the post Why are we afraid of the dark

 The deeper the characters go, the more they are forced to confront their inner demons.
 This journey often leads to terrifying revelations and personal confrontations.
 The claustrophobic, oppressive environment of the cave becomes a metaphor for the characters’ mental and emotional entrapments.
 The transformation that occurs during this symbolic descent can be profound, resulting in either a psychological breakthrough or a complete breakdown.